Patients of Kawartha Endodontics Encouraged to Seek Testing for Bloodborne Infections

 “Under Ministry of Health directives and protocols, patients have the right to be made aware of serious IPAC lapses in clinics such as Kawartha Endodontics.
 PPH is mandated to uphold these directives and protocols but, since 2019 and despite a further Court Order issued on August 16, 2024, Kawartha Endodontics has refused to provide the information needed to contact patients directly”, says Dr. Thomas Piggott, Medical Officer of Health and CEO of Peterborough Public Health.
 “Without proper notification, patients are left without the information they need to make informed decisions for their own health care”.

 If you were a patient at the clinic and received treatment between January 1, 2017 and July 16, 2019, please visit Peterborough Public Health’s website at Peterborough Public Health to download and print a copy of the patient letter for their health care provider and laboratory requisition.
-More information, including the IPAC Lapse Report, fact sheets regarding hepatitis B, hepatitis C, and HIV, a detailed question and answer section related to this IPAC lapse and the various Court decisions, is available on Peterborough Public Health’s website at Peterborough Public Health
+More information, including the IPAC Lapse Report, fact sheets regarding hepatitis B, hepatitis C, and HIV, a detailed question and answer section related to this IPAC lapse and the various Court decisions, is available on Peterborough Public Health’s website at Infection Prevention & Control Investigations

 Previous public notification can be found at Peterborough Public Health